hassantafreshi/easy-form-builder/readme.txt

 - Create Advance form by using advanced Field (element) like location picker (maps) , Esign (e-signature) , Yes/No question ,Star rating, Switch button and ...

+- Thank you page will be redirected after completing the form on your landing page or an URL.

 **New Forms Field of Easy Form Builder**